moritzhckr/Vivid-Framework/Documentation~/VividFramework.md

     ]
 }
 ```
-This will spawn a group of 10 charachters which are 100% Female at StartPoint_4 at 12:00:00 o clock and they will work to DestinationPoint_4_
+This will spawn a group of 10 charachters which are 100% female at StartPoint_4 at 12:00:00 o clock and they will walk to DestinationPoint_4.

-wf
+### Animation Objects
+Animation Objects are Objects that trigger a specific animation that belongs to an object.
+Ex.
+Sitting down on a chair.
+[WIP - So far one object has been implemented.]

+#### Chair
+The chair object has, next to the mesh, two special child gameobjects:
+- NavTarget this is the position which is used for the NavMeshAgent to steer to.
+- SeatPosition is the Position which is used to place the character on the chair when it sits down.

+The two objects can be moved to make sure different chair styles can be applied.

+In general the flow inside the AnimationObject script is the following:
+- The character walks to the Chair and triggers the OnTriggerEnter event of the chairs box collider.
+- If the character is the one that has the chair as target, and not a character that just walks by and collides accidently.
+It is set as the occupant Gameobject.
+- The AnimationLayers weights are set to 0 and the animation layer with the sitting down animation is faded up to 1.
+- Then the Sitting down animation clips is played.
+- If the occupant is not null the character is moved to the SeatPosition and rotated to face in the right direction.
+This happens in LateUpdate to prevent overriding from the animation clip.
+-